julelang/manual/src/compiler/compiler-options.md

 ---

 `--disable-rc`\
 Disable reference counting.
-All reference counted types does not performs reference counting, prevents memory leaks.
+All reference counted types does not perform reference counting, prevents memory leaks.
+See [Disable Reference Counting](/memory/management/disable-reference-counting) section for more information.

 ### Optimization Options